Lancaster University Management School: Campus and facilities

-Organisational relationships
+Partnerships

 LUMS has worked in partnership with many companies to develop customised executive education.
 Partners have included: AstraZeneca, BAE Systems, Bass, British Airways, Pilkington, Rexam, Royal & Sun Alliance and Total.
 The School has worked with many public sector organisations including the NHS and The UK Cabinet Office.
 Through its Department of Entrepreneurship and Strategy, it also provides business support and knowledge transfer for small and medium enterprises in England's North West region.
 LUMS was awarded a Small Business Charter Gold Award in 2014.

 In 2005, LUMS partnered with Ernst & Young to offer undergraduate degrees in Accounting and Finance, in which students undertake two periods of paid work-experience with Ernst & Young, in preparation for a Chartered Accountant career.
 Several LUMS postgraduate programmes have modules designed and delivered by employers – these include Accenture, Deloitte, Cisco, IBM and SAP AG.

 Academic profile

 Seven subject areas exist within the Management School: Accounting and Finance, Economics, Entrepreneurship and Strategy, Management Science, Marketing, Organisation, Work and Technology, and Business and Management.